CCBDA-UPC/Assignments-2025/Lab08.md

 }
 ```

-As mentioned above, each API Gateway can have different stages: production, development, testing, etc. We are only going to create one stage named "prod" that will need to be manually deployed.
+As mentioned above, each API Gateway can have different stages: *production*, *development*, *testing*, etc. We are only going to create one stage named "prod" that will need to be manually deployed.
 Changing `--not-auto-deploy` to `--auto-deploy` will make it redeploy as soon as there is a change in the configuration or the Lambda function.

 ```bash
 _$ STAGE="prod"